wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 This is the second part of a series where I intend to explain how decision trees work.
 In this, I will cover part 2 (How do vanilla tree algorithms really work?).
 Parts 3-5 will be in subsequent posts.

 * Part 1: A beginner's take on decision trees and splitting strategies.
-* Part 2: How do vanilla tree algorithms even work?
+* Part 2: How do vanilla tree algorithms actually work?
 * Part 3: Why random forests are useful and what ensembles are
 * Part 4: How gradient boosting applies
 * Part 5: What bagging is